-Typically, completion of a MLS or DLS degree will take approximately four years if one class is completed every semester.
-Students are allowed to take up to seven years to complete the degree.
+Typically, completion of the MLS or DLS degree will take approximately four years if one class is completed every semester.
+Part-time students are allowed to take up to seven years to complete the degree.
+Full-time students have five years to complete the degree.
+Completion of the Dual Credit Graduate Certificate will take approximately two years if one class is completed every semester.